 As one of the world’s richest watersheds, the Tambopata River supports a fantastic amount of animals and plants.
 The protected area of the Tambopata Reserve bisected by the Tambopata River includes the iconic giant trees, such as mahogany and Brazil nut.
 For mammals, the region contains a great many oxbow lakes where the river once flowed but has since changed direction.
 Many of the lakes are home to resident families of giant river otters, which are a large social otter and on the must-see list of many Amazon Rainforest visitors.

 Aside from the lakes with giant otters, the other main draw to this area of the Amazon Rainforest is clay licks.
-These are areas of exposed clay where various animals visit to help neutralise toxins in the animal’s diet and to obtain different salts.
+These are areas of exposed clay where various animals visit to help neutralize toxins in the animal’s diet and to obtain different salts.
 The region around the Tambopata River has a higher concentration of clay licks than other areas of the Amazon Basin and you can greatly increase your chances of seeing certain animals.
 The most famous animals that visit these clay licks are the magnificent macaw parrots.
-The Tambopata Research Center is located by one of the largest macaw clay licks in the rainforest where you can see hundreds of colors macaws as they visit the clay after feeding from a plentiful supply of fruit in the forest.
+The Tambopata Research Center is located by one of the largest macaw clay licks in the rainforest where you can see hundreds of colorful macaws as they visit the clay after feeding from a plentiful supply of forest fruits.

 Not only visited by the macaws, other animals visit the different clay licks as well.
 Near the Tambopata River, you can visit the Refugio Amazonas Lodge in the buffer zone of Tambopata National Reserve to see a small mammal clay lick where different peccary and monkeys visit to obtain salts.
 Another similar lodge to see a small mammal clay lick is the Posada Amazonas Lodge, which is a little closer to the gateway town of Puerto Maldonado.